Safety Zone Research

 But remember, that’s still for radiant heat only, on flat ground, with no wind.
 To take into account the convective heat from slope or wind, Butler’s research suggests that a “Slope Wind Factor” is needed in the equation:

 8 x Vegetation Height x Slope Wind Factor = Safe Separation Distance

 But what is the Slope Wind Factor?
 Current research is indicating that the Slope Wind Factor is between 1 and 10; with Butler arguing it may be closer to between 1 and 5.
 Butler’s ongoing research is focused on answering that question by gathering sensor data on fires, running computer simulations, and refining the models…stay tuned.

 In the meantime, utilize the calculations in the Safety Zone section (green) of your IRGP to help you determine a bare minimum size for your safety zone with the understanding that slope and wind need to be considered in your decision making.

-But remember, a safety zone is only good if you can get there.
+Above all, remember, a safety zone is only good if you can get there.

-The “Take 5@2” safety messages are a cooperative project of 6 Minutes for Safety, RT 130, Wildland Fire Safety Training Annual Refresher (WFSTAR), NIFC External Affairs, the NWCG Leadership Committee, the NWCG Risk Management Committee, and the Wildland Fire Lessons Learned Center.
+The “Take 5@2” safety messages are a cooperative project of Six Minutes for Safety, RT 130, Wildland Fire Safety Training Annual Refresher (WFSTAR), NIFC External Affairs, the NWCG Leadership Committee, the NWCG Risk Management Committee, and the Wildland Fire Lessons Learned Center.